LucasJanin/Flickr2DayOne/README.md

 ```
 /Volumes/docker/nodered/flickr/merge/flickr.sh
 ```
-You can execute this scripte to create on the the entries.
+You can execute this script to create the entries in Day One.

 ## The flow